 Reducing the file size not only means a quicker upload time, but a quicker video loading time too -- happy students!

-Rather than uploading your files one-by-one, head to the Video Library page of your admin dashboard to upload all of your video files at once.
+Rather than uploading your files one-by-one, head to your Video Library to upload all of your video files at once.
 From this page you can upload videos stored on your computer, or even directly from a number of cloud-based storage services (Dropbox, Google Drive, etc).

 This is a much quicker way to get your files uploaded and ready to go.
 Then all you need to is head to the course builder to create your lessons!